nodemailer/wildduck-webmail/README.md

 **What is this?**

-This is an example web service that uses the [Wild Duck API](https://github.com/nodemailer/wildduck/wiki/API-Docs) to manage user settings and preview messages.
+This is the default web service for [WildDuck email server](https://wildduck.email).
+The web service uses the [Wild Duck API](https://github.com/nodemailer/wildduck/wiki/API-Docs) to manage user settings and preview messages.

 ## Live demo

-There's a live demo up at https://wildduck.email
+There's a live demo up at https://wildduck.email – you can register a free @wildduck.email email address and try it out as a real email account.

 ## Usage

-Assuming that you have Wild Duck mail server running
+Assuming that you have [WildDuck email server](https://wildduck.email) already running (check out [quick setup](https://github.com/nodemailer/wildduck/tree/master/setup)):

 ```
 $ npm install